-A lawn care expert will come to perform a full analysis of your unique lawn.
+A lawn care expert will come to perform a full analysis of your lawn’s current health status.

 We will develop a one-of-a-kind lawn care service plan and outline exactly what you should expect with each treatment.

-Your technician will come approximately every 6-8 weeks and provide you with a full summary of all lawn services performed, using our high quality materials equipment.
+Your technician will come approximately every 6-8* weeks to service your lawn and provide you with a full summary of all lawn services performed, using our high-quality materials and equipment.

 You have ridiculously high standards.
 That's why you should pick Lawn Doctor - the local lawn care company with the highest standards for lawn care.
 We have many lawn maintence services that we provide for our customers.
-So while you are getting back to what matters most, we will be working hard to nurse your grass back to perfect health - and keep it that way.
+So while you are getting back to what matters most, we will be working hard to keep your turf in the best shape of its life.
 If you're not 100% satisfied, we'll make it right.
 Guaranteed!

 Soil provides nutrients and serves as a foundation for plants.
-Improving your soil increases plant health and is critical to growing a lawn or garden you’ll enjoy in your yard for a lifetime.
+Improving it increases plant health and is critical to growing a lawn or garden you’ll enjoy in your yard for a lifetime.
 Learn more about the state of your turf by performing a soil test.

 A soil test determines soil pH levels, which elements are missing and how much to add to remedy the problem.
-Correcting soil pH will allow nutrients to be readily available to the plant.
+Correcting pH will allow nutrients to be readily available to the plant.

 Timing Is Everything

-When it comes to lawn maintenance, it’s not just that you have to put the right stuff down; you have to put it down at the right time.
+When it comes to lawn maintenance, it’s not just putting the right stuff down; you have to put it down at the right time.
 Be sure to do some research to determine your timing is correct.
-Soil temperature plays a key role in the spring in determining when to start with pre-emergent.
+Temperature plays a key role in the spring in determining when to start with pre-emergent care.
 Be on the lookout for drought conditions.
 Fertilizing when your lawn is struggling under dry conditions can have extremely damaging effects.